-The Spef-R© is the nationally recognised assessment tool for Occupational Therapy clinical placements.
-It is a licensed tool, although all Universities organising student placements will provide you with access to the assessment tool.
-The University of Queensland has an online learning module utilised to gain a deeper understanding of implementing the Spef-R©.
+- Student Assessment - The Spef-R© is the nationally recognised assessment tool for Occupational Therapy clinical placements.
+It is a licensed tool, although all Universities organising student placements will provide access and an online learning module to assist with implementing the Spef-R©.

-Occupational Therapy Competencies Australia has a fantastic range of interactive learning modules to guide a novice student through to competent graduate learning of OT specific skills.
+- This link provides information on the Occupational Therapy Board of Australia Competency Standards.
 Below are some other areas identified as a potential start point by Occupational Therapy Clinical Educators to assist their students with placement.